 Though the 500X technically offers two engines and transmissions, the turbocharged 1.4-liter four-cylinder (160 horsepower, 184 pounds-feet of torque) can only be had with a six-speed manual and front-wheel drive in the Pop trim level.
 Most variations, including the Fiat 500x Urbana Edition, have a 2.4-liter four-cylinder (180 hp, 175 pounds-feet of torque) and nine-speed automatic transmission.
 That’s the combination we tested in an AWD 500X Pop.

 Fun Vs. Fuss

-Handling is a clear strength, with quick-ratio steering and Mini-like agility.
-You can throw the 500X around; body roll is minimal, and our test car’s Nexen all-season tires — hardly a brand known for grip — mask understeer improbably well.
+Handling is a clear strength for this Fiat, with quick-ratio steering and Mini-like agility.
+You can throw the new Fiat 500X around; body roll is minimal, and our test car’s Nexen all-season tires — hardly a brand known for grip — mask understeer improbably well.
 As subcompacts go, the 500X has a degree of nimbleness that sets it apart., especially with the all-wheel-drive option.

-The Pop manual with the 1.4-liter engine is the most efficient 500X, with an EPA rating of 28 mpg combined versus an underwhelming 24-25 mpg for the 2.4-liter engine.
+The Pop manual with the 1.4-liter engine is the most efficient Fiat 500X, with an EPA fuel economy rating of 28 mpg combined versus an underwhelming 24-25 mpg fuel economy for the 2.4-liter engine.
 But that comes with a caveat: The 1.4-liter wants premium gas for full power while the 2.4-liter makes its maximum output on the cheap stuff.

 Cargo volume measures 14.1 cubic feet behind the rear seats and 39.8 cubic feet with the seats folded — small for the class, especially compared to alternatives like the HR-V. But the cabin has an array of nooks to store small items.
-Trekking and Lounge editions have a dual-level cargo floor that lets you maximize storage height or maintain a flat floor with the folded seats.
+Fiat 500x Lounge and Trekking editions have a dual-level cargo floor that lets you maximize storage height or maintain a flat floor with the folded seats.
 All versions have a fold-flat front passenger seat to accommodate long, narrow cargo.

 What You Get